YaronL16/Hafifon/13.Openshift/README.md

 - network
 - dns
 - image registry

-### Network flow

-Understand the network flow of a request into the pod of an openshift cluster.

 ### Openshift Installation
 - How to install openshift on bare metal and vsphere